Recombination of $B_c$ mesons in ultra-relativistic heavy-ion collisions: Conclusions

-\acknowledgments This work has been supported by the U.S. National Science Foundation under grant nos.
-PHY-1913286 and PHY-2209335, by the TAMU Cyclotron Institute's Research Development (CIRD) program, and by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Topical Collaboration in Nuclear Theory on \textit{Heavy-Flavor Theory (HEFTY) for QCD Matter} under award no.~DE-SC0023547.
-One of us (MH) was supported by NSFC under grant no.~12075122.
+\acknowledgments This work was supported by the U.S. National Science Foundation under Grant No. PHY-1913286 and No. PHY-2209335, by the TAMU Cyclotron Institute's Research Development (CIRD) program, and by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Topical Collaboration in Nuclear Theory on ``Heavy-Flavor Theory (HEFTY) for QCD Matter'' under Award No.~DE-SC0023547.
+One of us (M.H.) was supported by the NSFC under Grant No.~12075122.